#1 Ranked Children’s Hospital by U.S. News & World Report

 In one study, clinicians have found that in most cases ultrasound is as accurate as CT scan, without any radiation.
 For cases when CT scans are still needed, Boston Children’s radiologists have led the way in pioneering low-radiation CT scan techniques that reduce radiation exposure dramatically.

 In another study, our researchers observed how much x-ray imaging was being used in the operating room during surgery to treat kidney stone.
 It was found that the radiation exposure during these cases was significant.
-In response, clinicians in the Kidney Stone Center developed a checklist that reduced radiation exposure levels during these procedures by up to 80%.
+In response, clinicians in the Kidney Stone Program developed a checklist that reduced radiation exposure levels during these procedures by up to 80 percent.

-Based on these studies, clinicians advocate ultrasound for diagnosis, and they’ve instituted new protocols at the hospital to reduce radiation exposure.
-Read more here
+Based on these studies, clinicians advocate ultrasound for diagnosis, and they’ve instituted new protocols at the hospital to reduce radiation exposure when other studies or surgery is indicated.

-To learn more about this study or any of our research please Contact Us
+To learn more about this study or any of our research, contact us.